neural75/gqrx-scanner/README.md

 ```

 If you run other audio sources (music, notifications, etc.) that could
+falsely trigger VOX — or, more importantly, if you are decoding digital
+audio with an external tool such as a digital decoder (dsd, dsd-fme, etc.)
-falsely trigger VOX, the `gqrx-scan-setup-audio.sh` script isolates just
+— the `gqrx-scan-setup-audio.sh` script selectively routes just that
-your demodulator's audio.
-It creates a virtual null sink that
-intercepts the app's audio, duplicating it so the scanner can analyze
+application's audio through a Virtual Null Sink ("Gqrx Scanner Intercept")
+instead of capturing everything from the speakers.
+The scanner analyzes
-it for voice without muting the speakers:
+it for voice without muting your speakers:

-  1. Creates a virtual "null sink" (gqrx-scanner-intercept)
+  1. Creates a Virtual Null Sink called "Gqrx Scanner Intercept"
-  2. Redirects your demodulator (DSD, GQRX, etc.) to this null sink
+  2. Redirects your demodulator (DSD, GQRX, etc.) to this Virtual Null Sink
-  3. Sets up a loopback from the null sink back to your speakers
+  3. Sets up a loopback from the Virtual Null Sink back to your speakers

-Audio flow: app → null sink → (speakers + scanner capture)
+Audio flow: app → Gqrx Scanner Intercept → (speakers + scanner capture)

 ### Using the interceptor script